AndyDunkelHell/vertebraeLocalCoordinates/README.md

 This Python script utilizes the Visualization Toolkit (VTK) and other libraries to generate a local coordinate system for STL files, particularly those representing vertebrae.
 The process involves reading the STL file, creating a bounding box, finding extreme points, segmenting the anterior part of the STL, extracting surface points, and ultimately determining the local coordinate system.

 ## Dependencies
 - `vtk`: For 3D computer graphics, image processing, and visualization.
+Versin 9.3.0
 - `numpy`: For numerical operations.
 - `sklearn.decomposition`: Specifically, PCA (Principal Component Analysis) for dimensionality reduction tasks.